pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

 .. py:function:: replace_command(name, callback)

+  :param name str: Name of command to be replaced
-  Call ``callback`` instead of whatever may be defined for existing command.
+  :param callback Callable: Function to be called *instead of* whatever may defined for existing command
+  :return: :py:class:`Command` instance for replaced command

   Building on the :py:func:`create_command` example above, say we want to change the callback::

     >>> def say_goodbye(phase, duration):